msander/keycloak/keycloak-valkey/STATE.md

 - Evaluate deterministic seed data and concurrency scenarios to ensure session consistency during failover.

 ## Change Log
+- **v0.8.28-stable-client-session-ids**: Fixed the Valkey authenticated client session adapter to expose the same composite identifier format as the default Keycloak implementations and added regression tests that guard refresh token reuse metadata across cluster nodes.
 - **v0.8.27-health-probes-port**: Exposed the management health endpoints on host ports 9000/9001 and updated the readiness helper to probe the correct management interface URLs so the dev stack no longer hangs waiting for Keycloak.
 - **v0.8.26-health-probes**: Enabled Keycloak's health endpoints in the development Docker stack and removed the deprecated Compose `version` declaration so readiness checks succeed without manual intervention.
 - **v0.8.25-sequential-bootstrap**: Hardened the development stack helper to launch Keycloak nodes sequentially, add readiness probing, and tear down the stack automatically if either node exits.